goncalovalverde/seshat/README.md

 ## Usage
 ### Starting
-To run the application just type ./seshat.py and after starting access http://localhost:8050/ using your browser of choice
+To run the application just type python seshat.py (or just ./seshat.py in unix based OS) and after starting access http://localhost:8050/ using your browser of choice

 ## Trivia
 ### Why Seshat?